gdavidbutler/decisionTableCompiler/README.md

 ### If Compilation Is Slow

 - **This is expected** for complex tables - the tool is doing hard optimization work
-- The output will be much better than hand-written nested if/else
+- Use the -q (quick) flag to stop on the first complete heuristic pass.
+The result is correct but, probably, not optimal.
-- Consider breaking very large tables into smaller sub-tables
+- Either way, the output will be much better than hand-written nested if/else

 ### License